artefactual/archivematica/README.md

 You might have questions about the history of development decisions: find answers in the [Architectural Decisions Record].

 Our current release notes are available on GitHub.
-Release notes from version 0.6 to 1.17.1 are available in [RELEASENOTES file].
+Release notes since version 0.6 are available in the [RELEASENOTES file].

 ## Reporting an issue